Here are a few comments from some of our past volunteers. References about Teach Huaraz Peru from previous volunteers are available upon request.

 I taught mostly older kids and teens before the schools closed due to the flu, and older teens and young adults as they began to open again.
 I'm not sure which I liked the best - the older groups are more open to learning English in a structural way, which makes it easier to see their progress, while the younger kids are looser and end up playing more games and activities, which are fun but can seem less directly helpful.
 Students of all ages, however, were incredible enthusiastic both about learning English and having a native speaker in the classroom, and I have to say, the thanks they gave me as I was set to return to the United States so effusive as to be almost embarrassing.

-I didn't know what to expect at first from Teach Huaraz, seeing as it is a small program in a city I hadn't even heard of before applying.
-But if the organization is small, it is also intimate, and waking up everyday with the most extraordinary mountains I had ever seen soar right above the valley spoiled me as much as anything from my stay this past summer.
-I came to improve my Spanish, have something to put on a resume, and help some students in a way that I - an English major at college - presumably could.
+I didn’t know what to expect at first from Teach Huaraz, seeing as it is a small program in a city I hadn’t even heard of before applying.
+But if the organisation is small, it is also intimate, and waking up everyday with the most extraordinary mountains I had ever seen soar right above the valley spoiled me as much as anything from my stay this past summer.
+I came to improve my Spanish, have something to put on a resume, and help some students in a way that I – an English major at college – presumably could.
 But what will stay with me is the city of Huaraz itself and its surroundings, the extraordinary scenery throughout the Callejón de Huaylas valley, and the hospitality of the Delgado family.

 Isaac